bhnn/hunter-sim/README.md

     >>>
 This means you're inside a Python interactive shell (like Powershell or Command Prompt, but for Python).
 Usually this happens when you open Python from the Windows Search or type `python` into a terminal window.
 Simply exit the shell by running `exit()` and repeat [Installation](#installation) step 4.

+> How does multiprocessing/parallelisation work?

+Since the simulations are independent of each other, you can optionally run them in parallel to speed up running all of your repetitions.
+For this, use the parameter `-t <n>` with any number between `1 <= n < 62`.
+The most optimal amount of processes seems to be the amount of CPU cores you have installed in your computer.
+More than 61 processes are not permitted by OS scheduling.

 ## Contributing

 I will work out some contribution guidelines in the future.
 In the meantime, submitting issues outlining bugs or requests and style-matching pull requests are more than welcome :)